kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The purpose of these layers is to support degrading the quality of the broadcast.
 A subscriber could limit bandwidth usage by choose to only receive the base layer or a subset of the enhancements layers.
-During congestion, the base layer can be priortizied while the enhancement layers can be deprioritized/dropped.
+During congestion, the base layer can be prioritized while the enhancement layers can be deprioritized/dropped.
 However, the cost is a small increase in bitrate (10%) as limiting potential references can only hurt the compression ratio.

 When using MoqTransfork, each layer is delivered as a separate Track.